+3 sem hrs cr.
 This course is a study of linear models, matrix algebra, linear programming, mathematics of finance, combinatory, and combinatory with applications in each of these areas.
 Other topics include factoring, rational expressions, radicals, and functions with their graphs.

-Prerequisite: Exemption from or completion of ENGL 0810 and READ 0810.

-Corequisite: If a student is not eligible for collegiate level mathematics, he/she must enroll in MATH 0630 - Learning Support Mathematics as a co-requisite with the MATH 1630 course.
-(Formerly MAT 1310/MATH 1610)
+Prerequisite: Exemption from or completion of ENGL 0810 and READ 0810 Corequisite: If a student is not eligible for collegiate level mathematics, he/she must enroll in MATH 0630 Learning Support for Finite Mathematics as a co-requisite with the MATH 1630 course Formerly/Same As (Formerly MAT 1310/MATH 1610)Transfer (UT) or Non Transfer Course (UN): UT

-MATH 1710 - College Algebra/Pre-Calculus I
+MATH 1710 - Precalculus Algebra

+3 sem hrs cr.
 This course includes a study of functions and their graphs, with emphasis on linear, quadratic, polynomial, rational, exponential, and logarithmic functions; equations, inequalities, and systems; matrices; conic sections; sequences and series; and probability.
 Prerequisite: Exemption from or completion of MATH 1003 or an ACT Math sub-score of 19 or higher and one high school credit in each algebra I, algebra II, and geometry.
 Exemption from or completion of ENGL 0810 and READ 0810.
-(Formerly MATH 1130)
+Students may not receive credit for both MATH 1710 and MATH 1730.
+Formerly/Same As (Formerly MATH 1130)Transfer (UT) or Non Transfer Course (UN): UT

-MATH 1720 - Trigonometry/Pre-Calculus II
+MATH 1720 - Precalculus Trigonometry

+3 sem hrs cr.
 This course is a study of trigonometric functions and their application to right and oblique triangles, linear and angular velocities, vectors, graphical representation of trigonometric functions, identities and conditional equations, composite angle formulas, and other selected topics.
 Prerequisite: Exemption from or completion of MATH 1003 or an ACT Math sub-score of 19 or higher and one high school credit in each algebra I, algebra II, and geometry.
 Exemption from or completion of ENGL 0810 and READ 0810.
-(Formerly MATH 1620)
+Students may not receive credit for both MATH 1720 and MATH 1730.
+Formerly/Same As (Formerly MATH 1620)Transfer (UT) or Non Transfer Course (UN): UT

-MATH 1730 - Pre-Calculus
+MATH 1730 - Precalculus

-This course includes a study of functions and their graphs with emphasis on linear, quadratic, polynomial, rational, exponential, logarithmic, and trigonometric functions; equations, inequalities, and systems; matrices; conic sections; sequences and series; probability, trigonometric applications of right and oblique triangles, linear and angular velocities, vectors, graphical representation of trigonometric functions, inverse trigonometric functions, identities and conditional equations, composite angle formulas, and other selected topics.
-Prerequisite: Exemption from or completion of MATH 1003 or ACT Math sub-score of 21 and one high school credit in each algebra I, algebra II, and geometry.
-Exemption from or completion of ENGL 0810 and READ 0810.
+5 sem cr hrsThis course includes a study of functions and their graphs with emphasis on linear, quadratic, polynomial, rational, exponential, logarithmic, and trigonometric functions; equations, inequalities, and systems; matrices; conic sections; sequences and series; probability, trigonometric applications of right and oblique triangles, linear and angular velocities, vectors, graphical representation of trigonometric functions, inverse trigonometric functions, identities and conditional equations, composite angle formulas, and other selected topics.
+Prerequisite: Exemption from or completion of MATH 1003 or ACT Math sub-score of 21 and one high school credit in each algebra I, algebra II, and geometry Exemption from or completion of ENGL 0810 and READ 0810.
+Students may not receive credit for both MATH 1710 and MATH 1730 nor may they receive credit for both MATH 1720 and MATH 1730.
+Transfer (UT) or Non Transfer Course (UN): UT

-MATH 1830 - Calculus for Business
+MATH 1830 - Applied Calculus

+3 sem hrs cr.
 This course is an intuitive approach to the concepts of limits and the differential and integral calculus with applications to business, economics, and related fields.
-Prerequisite: MATH 1630 or MATH 1710.
-(Formerly MAT 1330)
+Prerequisite: A minimum ACT Mathematics Subject Score of 25 or MATH 1630 or MATH 1710 or MATH 1730, and exemption from or completion of ENGL 0810 and READ 0810.
+Formerly/Same As (Formerly MAT 1330)Transfer (UT) or Non Transfer Course (UN): UT